Charter schools are driving success, innovation and progress.

 Not every charter school has a management company, some are entirely independently-managed, while others opt for a-la-carte services, like human resources or accounting.

 Many charter schools work with external for-profit organizations, such as management companies and other service providers, to operate their schools - just like traditional public schools who work with vendors to provide things like school lunches, books, and accounting services.
-However, these partnerships in no way affect the nonprofit status of any charter school.
+However, these partnerships in no way affect the nonprofit status of any public school.

 Charter schools have the flexibility and autonomy to differentiate their curriculum, facilities